ElvenTools/elven-tools-website/src/docs/cli-commands.md

 - `elven-tools sft-minter set-roles` [only owner] - for now, the command sets three critical roles for the collection handle.
 They are: create, mint and burn roles.
 - `elven-tools sft-minter create-token` [only owner] - You can create SFT tokens with the defined amount, assets, and attributes.
 You will be asked for all the data with prompts
 - `elven-tools sft-minter buy` - You can also use the CLI as a buyer and buy SFT tokens using this command.
 Of course, you can also buy as an owner.
+- `elven-tools sft-minter get-collection-token-name` - returns collection token name
+- `elven-tools sft-minter get-collection-token-id` - returns collection token id
+- `elven-tools sft-minter get-token-display-name` - returns the SFT token display name.
+Here you need to provide the nonce of the SFT token because there can be more than one.
+Each can have different supply and attributes
+- `elven-tools sft-minter get-price` - returns current price per one token, you also need to provide the nonce of the SFT token
+- `elven-tools sft-minter get-max-tokens-per-address` - returns the max amount of tokens to buy by one address.
+You also need to provide the nonce of the SFT token